Leah Downing

 Primary research was conducted to understand how people navigate heartbreak in a digital-first culture, using interviews and a survey to capture emotional behaviours, fears, and needs around post-breakup communication.

-• In-depth interviews + 10+ survey responses synthesised into an empathy map and themes.
+• In-depth interviews and a survey were synthesised into an empathy map and themes.
+Participants: Adults with experience of relationship endings

 • Breakups collapse at communication.